 Before course starts, students identify a member of their support system (parent, friend, coach, teacher, etc.) who help them stay committed to their goals once they return home from course.
 Then, prior to the completion of course, students participate in a conference call with that support person and an Outward Bound Instructor.
 The purpose of the call is to discuss lessons learned during course, ways to incorporate this newfound knowledge into their lives at home and identify goals for the future.

 Students backpack in Pisgah National Forest where they learn to travel safely through the backcountry, navigate varied terrain with a map and compass, as well as how to live in the wilderness responsibly using Leave No Trace principles.
 Equally important is time spent learning conflict resolution skills, communication styles, leadership techniques, as well as teamwork.
 After the crew has practiced these skills, the Instructors step back, providing the opportunity for the group to work together, navigating through the wilderness where they will be rewarded with stunning misty mountain vistas.

 With a focus on safety, climbing instruction starts by teaching the basics, such as working with ropes and learning to tie knots.
 As students progress, they learn how to climb up or rappel down a rock face.
 They may also work through a high ropes obstacle course together.
 These uniquely structured activities provide opportunities not only for self-reliance, but also for communication and collaboration as students confront and work through fears and challenges.

 Trade the backpacks for canoes after traveling to Florida for the second phase of this course.
-Expedition by canoe provides the ultimate freedom and ability to travel nimbly through this diverse ecosystem.
+Traveling by canoe provides the ultimate freedom and ability to travel nimbly through this biologically diverse ecosystem.
 Students use tandem, or two person canoes, which fosters teamwork and communication skills.
 Along the way, they will take turns navigating and leading their crew as they see hundreds of natural wonders and discover they are stronger than they know.
 Students learn paddling skills, orienteering and expedition planning as well as Leave No Trace wilderness living, cooking and camp set up.